-- (a) Claims: A change in product mix, profile of customers, medical inflation, newly emerging claim types may result in a different claims level or a different claims development pattern than assumed.
+- (a) Claims: A change in product mix, profile of customers or medical inflation or newly emerging claim types may result in a different claims level or a different claims development pattern than assumed.
 Claims can also be impacted by other factors such as government actions.
-The final amount of incurred but not reported claims and the amount of future claims occurring after the valuation date (but during the future coverage period of in force and legally obliged policies) may therefore be higher or lower than expected; - (b) Expenses: Future expenses may be higher or lower than expected; - (c) Policyholder behaviour: Future policyholder behaviour (e.g. rates of mid-term cancellation) may be different to expected and - (d) Claims adjudication process: The final settlement cost of notified claims will not be known until adjudication is complete.
+The final amount of incurred but not reported claims and the amount of future claims occurring after the valuation date (but during the future coverage period of in force and legally obliged policies) may therefore be higher or lower than expected; - (b) Expenses: Future expenses may be higher or lower than expected; - (c) Policyholder behaviour: Future policyholder behaviour (e.g. rates of mid-term cancellation) may be different to expected; and - (d) Claims adjudication process: The final settlement cost of notified claims will not be known until adjudication is complete.

-The COVID-19 pandemic has resulted in a heightened level of uncertainty at year-end 2021.
+The ongoing effect of the COVID-19 pandemic has resulted in a heightened level of uncertainty at year-end 2022.
 This most materially impacts claims related uncertainty, but impacts the other areas of uncertainty noted also.